dlguswo333/dlguswo333.github.io/markdown/about.md

 The most common way to do that is through Web, and Web Frontend is at the front.

+My skills are mostly based on Web Frontend.
+I do Javascript and love Typescript.
+With the languages I also do things in Node.JS other than Web Frontend.
+But I also like to learn other things that intrigues me.

 Visit my [Github page](https://dlguswo333.github.io) if you want to know more about what I have done, and who I am.<br>

 ---